 Don’t stick your hand or arm in dark holes.

 If you do manage to get bit, then you’ll want to keep as still as possible and let the eel let go.
 They have teeth which curve inwards, and you’re looking at some pretty nasty lacerations if you don’t keep your cool.

 Knives are a real requirement when you’re spearfishing.

 There’re two big reasons: you need to be able to cut yourself free if you get tangled up in something, and they can be used to finish off prey that the spear didn’t kill immediately.

 You’ll want to keep it sharp.
 If you get tangled in a rope, net, or kelp when you’re low on air, you don’t want to spend the rest of your oxygen trying to hack at something ineffectively.

 If you do need to finish off a fish, then drive the knife directly into their forehead and wiggle it.
+Going right behind the eye works very well.
+Depending on the fish the head can be tough to penetrate.
 It’s much more humane than letting the fish die on its own.

 4. Never Dive Alone

 Even if you’re experienced, spearfishing is one activity which you don’t want to do alone.